EpiReC-ISARG/IED_detector/README.md

-Matlab file `spike_detector_hilbert.m` contains implementation of detector in MATLAB.
+Matlab file `spike_detector_hilbert_vXX.m` contains implementation of detector in MATLAB.
 Using of a detector and file structures is described in short tutorial `TUTORIAL.m`.

 # IED detector